liamcli/hyperband_benchmarks/experiments_readme.txt

 Run the hyperband_setup.sh script to get install the packages needed to reproduce the experiments.

+## Step 2 Download data and create lmdb datasets for CNN experiments:
 Data:
     CNN Experiment:
         CIFAR-10: Run the following in the caffe root folder